Introduction: Beware of strangers bearing gifts. Hell is paved with good intentions.

 The little girl paused in the hallway of the old hotel listening.
-She was 10 years old and alone searching for uncontaminated food and useful things to use back at her hiding place.
+She was 10 years old and alone searching for uncontaminated food and useful things to take back to her hiding place.

 She strained to hear the faint noise-there it was again!
 A whining noise of some sort.
 She wondered what it could be.
+There were not many good noises anymore.
 Not many good things were alive anymore.
 Watching her step she continued her search.

-It was 2018 and ever since the crippled nuclear reactor explosion went underground in Fukushima it was like this in San Francisco.
-Instead of the fog the city used to be famous for, it was now a thick, unromantic radioactive haze filled with vile things that will kill you eventually and for good.
+It was 2014 and ever since the crippled nuclear reactor explosion went underground in Fukushima it was like this in San Francisco.
+Instead of the romantic fog the city used to be famous for, it was now a thick, radioactive haze filled with vile things that will kill you eventually and for good.
 And you don’t want to come back as one of them!

 She was a pretty little girl although you would never guess as her hair was matted, she was filthy and she lived like an animal.
 Her heart was pounding in her chest and she counted the beats to calm herself as she pushed the door open.